ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 that are capable of completing attestation with one Attester trusted by the Origin's chosen Issuer, and Clients that are not capable of doing the same.
 A consequence of this is that Privacy Pass could enable discriminatory treatment of Clients based on Attestation support.
-This could lead to harmful ecosystem effects if left unresolved.
+For example, an Origin could only authorize Clients that successfully authenticate with a token, prohibiting access to all other Clients.
+If the Attestation is not equitable, this can yield harmful ecosystem effects if left unresolved.

-In principle, Issuers should strive to work with a set of Attesters that are suitable for all Clients, thereby mitigating such discriminatory behavior.
+In principle, Issuers should strive to mitigate discriminatory behavior by providing equitable access to all Clients.
+This can be done by working with a set of Attesters that are suitable for all Clients.
 In practice, this may require tradeoffs in what type of attestation Issuers are willing to trust so as to enable more widespread support.

 For example, to disallow discriminatory behavior between Clients with and without device attestation support, an Issuer may wish to support Attesters